ericjada/AURA/README.md

-# Discord Bot Project with Ollama API and Games Integration
+# Discord Bot Project with Ollama (llama3.2)

 ## Overview

 This project is a feature-rich Discord bot that integrates with the Ollama API to create dynamic conversations and a variety of additional features like games, birthday reminders, and server information.
 The bot is designed to interact intelligently using language models, handle user-specific commands, and keep logs of interactions.

+## Disclaimer

+This project is a continuous work in progress.
+Features, functionality, and documentation may change as the development evolves.
+While the bot is fully operational, there may be ongoing updates, improvements, and bug fixes.
+Please check back regularly for the latest updates, and feel free to contribute or report issues.
+Your feedback and participation are highly appreciated!

 ## Features